geekyclarkey/homeassistant/uninstall_docker_in_ubuntu.md

 # Disclaimer
 I did not come up with the instructions above.
-I fount these steps from [This Stack Exchange page](https://askubuntu.com/questions/935569/how-to-completely-uninstall-docker)
+I found these steps from [This Stack Exchange page](https://askubuntu.com/questions/935569/how-to-completely-uninstall-docker)
 I only copied it and added it to my github page so i can access it again in the future easily if needed.